stubailo/meteor-blaze-3d-screencast/README.md

 When you use them together, you can easily create apps that have 3D features!

+This is a very simple demo.
+Check out the more complete app at [3d.meteor.com](http://3d.meteor.com/).

 ### Running the App

 This uses the [x3dom](https://github.com/stubailo/meteor-x3dom) package from [Atmosphere](https://atmosphere.meteor.com/).